Darren Robinson (rapper): Career

 Robinson and the Fat Boys were featured in the 1985 movie Krush Groove.
 The film, loosely based on the early days of the Def Jam record label, also featured Blair Underwood as Russell Simmons (named Russell Walker in the movie), and record producer Rick Rubin, along with Run DMC, Sheila E., Beastie Boys, Kurtis Blow, and a young LL Cool J.

-In December 1990, as the group’s fame was declining, Robinson was charged with filming a 14-year-old girl being sexually abused during a party, four months prior, in suburban Philadelphia.
+In December 1990, as the group's fame was declining, Robinson was charged with filming a 14-year-old girl being sexually abused during a party, four months prior, in suburban Philadelphia.
 Robinson pleaded guilty to sexual abuse of children, and was sentenced to two years' probation and fined $10,000.

 Death

-Although perfect for the group's image, Robinson’s weight contributed to his death.
+Although fitting for the group's image, Robinson's weight contributed to his death.
 He had been diagnosed with lymphedema, or fluid buildup, and died of a heart attack on December 10, 1995, weighing 450 lb.
 He had also been battling the flu, according to his older brother, Curtis, who was also his manager.
 "He was doing one of his songs, and at the end, he got off the couch and was climbing on a studio chair when he fell," Robinson said.
 "I tried to give him mouth to mouth, but he just couldn't make it."
 Paramedics were called to Robinson's home in Rosedale, New York, at 3 a.m., but were also unable to revive the rapper.

 Curtis said Darren had been trying to lose weight and was working on a Fat Boys reunion album.